mongodb-industry-solutions/Leafy-Predictive-Maintenance-Agents/README.md

 # AI Agents Demo with MongoDB Atlas

+This demo demonstrates how multiple AI agents work together in a predictive maintenance scenario.

+Each agent analyzes sensor data to perform the following tasks:

+Predictive Maintenance Agent: Predicts equipment failures by analyzing machine sensor data.

+Process Optimization Agent: Optimizes production parameters based on maintenance findings.

+Quality Assurance Agent: Evaluates product quality and provides feedback for continuous improvement.

+This demo leverages Langchain, Cohere Embed and LLM models and Atlas Vector Search.

+Feedback is always welcome.
+Please provide your feedback to humza.akhtar@mongodb.com

 To run the demo setup env variables as follows

 Create an .env file in root folder and set the following variables